-- in flood levels during the occurrence of one hundred (100) year flood, and the Board of Appeals is satisfied that the encroachment will not derogate from the intent of this section of the by-law. - 2.
-If Section 8.4.23(I)(1) above is satisfied, all new construction and any alteration or addition shall comply with all provisions of Section 8.4.30. - 3.
+- 2. If Section 8.4.43(I)(1) above is satisfied, all new construction and any alteration or addition shall comply with all provisions of Section 8.4.40. - 3.
 Within fourteen (14) days after receipt of the application by the Board of Appeals, the Board shall transmit copies thereof, together with copies of the accompanying plan to the Board of Health, Engineering Department and the Conservation Commission or any other agency.
 Such agencies shall investigate the application and report in writing their recommendation to the Board of Appeals.
 The Board of Appeals shall not take final action on such application until it has received a written report from the above agencies or until forty-five (45) days have elapsed without receipt of said reports.